Freight Shipping from Austin to New York City

 How much does it cost to ship freight from Austin to New York City?

-Full truckload (FTL) rates from Austin, TX to New York City, NY currently range from $4,223-$5,205 for a standard dry van load over the 1,964-mile route.
+Full truckload (FTL) rates from Austin, TX to New York City, NY currently range $4,223-$5,205 (roughly $2.17-$2.68 per mile over 1,964 miles).
 LTL shipments typically cost $1,280-$2,069 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to New York City?